Skip to main content

 How We’re Changing That

-Applying an EDI lens to planning practice is required to confront and address systemic racism and discrimination.”
+Applying an EDIA lens to planning practice is required to confront and address systemic racism and discrimination.”